Are You Being Greenwashed?

 Sin of Vagueness: A claim that is so poorly defined or broad that its real meaning is likely to be misunderstood by the consumer.
 ‘All-natural’ is an example.
 Arsenic, uranium, mercury, and formaldehyde are all naturally occurring, and poisonous.
 ‘All natural’ isn’t necessarily ‘green’.

 This research has been helpful to me in investigating and making buying decisions; it can be hard to navigate all the choices we face at the grocery store shelf.
 I don’t think having to evaluate the legitimacy of eco-claims should be difficult at home or at work.
-That’s why the sustainability platform at Kendall-Jackson is based around 3rd-party, independently audited certifications.
+That’s why the sustainably platform at kendall-jackson is based around 3rd-party, independently audited certifications.
 So far we’ve got a few under our belt; we’re working on several more so you never need to question if we’re the real-deal or not.

 Below are some of our third party certifications and tell us your greenwashing stories.